Best Free AI Newsletters in 2026 (10 With No Paywall)

 - Tool spotlights: Regular features on new AI tools you can try immediately

-TLDR AI is the technical edition of the TLDR network — the largest independent tech newsletter in 2026 with over 7 million total subscribers across its 9 editions.
-The AI vertical delivers a concise daily email covering artificial intelligence, machine learning, and data science, structured as a 5-minute read.
-For a comprehensive review of every TLDR edition, see our TLDR newsletter review for 2026.
+TLDR AI is the technical edition of the TLDR network — the largest independent tech newsletter in 2026, with 7.2M+ total subscribers across 13 editions.
+The AI vertical alone reaches 1.1M readers (per TLDR, June 2026), making it the largest standalone technical AI newsletter.
+It runs Monday to Friday as a 5-minute read covering artificial intelligence, machine learning, and data science, and it is free with no premium tier — funded entirely by clearly labeled sponsors.
+For a full breakdown of every TLDR edition, see our TLDR newsletter review for 2026.

 TLDR AI is ideal for technical professionals who want substance over hype.
 If you work in data science, ML engineering, or AI research, this newsletter belongs in your inbox.
 Each issue covers three key areas: